ValveSoftware/voglperf/README.md

 We use cmake and the voglproj binaries are put into the bin directory.
 A Makefile is included to simplify this a bit and see how cmake is launched.

-To build amd64 and i386 packages:
-> make

-To build just i386:
+To build i386:
 > make voglperf32

-To build just amd64:
+To build amd64:
 > make voglperf64

 To delete the build32, build64, and bin build files: